Raja Ampat SEA Centre

 Minimum pax: 4

 Batanta Island is one of the Four Kings of Raja Ampat.
-The island has a rough shape and is made up of countless bays lined with untouched mangrove forests.
+The island has a rough shape and has countless bays lined with untouched mangrove forests.
 On land the island is covered with misty peaks clad in pristine Papuan rainforest.

 We take the boat up a winding path through a 30-meter tall mangrove forest and park up.
 Then we hike up a beautiful stream, where you can photograph iridescent Dragonflies and find areas covered in Butterflies.

-After only 10 minutes we reach a waterfall, this waterfall is surrounded by large rainforest trees and is a great place to make photographs.
-After some photography we climb upstream through the wonderful rainforest of Batanta, some of the trees are centuries old.
-Many species of bird can be heard calling from the treetops.
-The stream is crystal clear, small fish and Crayfish can be seen hiding in the shade.
+After only 10 minutes we reach a first small waterfall.
+Large rainforest trees surround it, and is already a great place to take photographs.
+Afterwards we climb further upstream through the wonderful rainforest of Batanta, some of the trees are centuries old.
+We can also hear many species of bird calling from the treetops.
+The stream is crystal clear, so small fish and Crayfish can be seen hiding in the shade.